stevenpencle/D6-LOA/README.md

 Common components are utility components that serve very specific technical puposes unrelated the business domain of the application.

-- **chart-to-table** Switches the graphical SVG view of an ngx-charts chart to a tabular view of the bound data for accessibility requirements.
+- **chart-to-table** Switches the graphical SVG view of an ngx-charts chart to a tabular view of the bound data to meet accessibility requirements.
 - **file-upload** Provides a view for selecting and uploading files.
-- **filter-field** Provides a view for entering string data to applied as a filter to a property in a set of data.
+- **filter-field** Provides a view for entering string data to be applied as a filter to a property in an object array.
 - **sort-button** Provides a view for sorting data ascending or descending.
 - **staff-picker** Provides a type-ahead select for FDOT staff (SRS).